Assembler to Assembler

 END

-This program (ASMASMA2.MLC) uses the LOAD macro to load another member into memory (ASMASMAA.MLC).
+This program (ASMASMA2.mlc) uses the LOAD macro to load another member into memory (ASMASMAA.MLC).
 The LOAD macro will only generate the code to load the member into memory, It will not generate the code to build a parameter list or pass control to the loaded member.
 It is the programmer's responsibility to build the parameter list and pass control to the loaded member.
 This example also shows the necessary code to build a parameter list and branch to the loaded member and pass parameters for processing.

 Notice how the high-order bit of the address of the last parameter is set on to indicate it is the last parameter.